LucasDower/SoundShare/README.md

 ```
 Additionally, the transmitter will be asked which audio device to record from.
 Typically, only input devices such as microphones will be supported.

 To allow for recording for 'what you hear', on Windows, go to the *Sound Control Panel*, navigate to the *Recording* tab, and enable 'Stereo Mix'.
 This device will now appear in the menu given when executing `transmitter.py`.
+If 'Stereo Mix' does not appear, install a [custom loopback](https://vac.muzychenko.net/en/download.htm).